paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Inverse

-An inverse changes the direction of the rotation.
+Calling `Inverse` changed the direction of rotation.
 If you rotate a quaternion then rotate it again using the inverse then you get back the original quaternion.

 ```c#
 // C ...